 Shopping and Entertainment

 A group trip to Grand Junction's historic downtown reveals a carefully preserved district with unique shops, restaurants and entertainment.
-For more shopping and entertainment options, consider the Grand Junction Symphony Orchestra or Mesa Mall, the Western Slope's largest regional shopping center.
+For more shopping and entertainment options, consider the Grand Junction Symphony Orchestra or Mesa Mall, the area's largest regional shopping center.